nkinder/smart-card-removinator/README.md

 switch between the pyhsical smart cards.
 Switching is handled by a set of analog multiplexer ICs are used to switch the contacts of the 8 controller card slots to a single output that connects to the card reader contacts via a card adapter.
-One 8:1 multiplexer is used for each contact of the smard card, allowing for 8 total cards that can be switched.
+One 8:1 multiplexer is used for each contact of the smart card, allowing for 8 total cards that can be switched.
 The logic control pins of the multiplexer ICs are tied together so they are controlled consistently from the same signals.
 The controller uses Maxim MAX4638 multiplexer ICs, whose